 My name is Anne Kemp (BSc, PhD and BVSc).
 I have lived in Brisbane sinice 1968, and have worked with lungfish for many years, first in the Zoology Department at the University of Queensland, then at the Queensland Museum, then back at the University of Queensland, in several different departments.
-At the moment I work in the Centre for Marine Studies at the University.
+At the moment I work in Environmental Futures at Griffith University.

 Most of the information in this web site is derived from my work with the Queensland lungfish in the Brisbane River and in Enoggera Reservoir, beginning in 1969.
 Some has come from the work of early researchers like Albert Gunther, Richard Semon and Thomas Bancroft, and some from later workers.

 Links are provided to pdf's of two more detailed articles about lungfish, entitled "The Natural History of the Australian Lungfish" and "The embryology of lungfish".
 These were originally written as chapters for a book on the biology of lungfish, of which I was one of the editors.

 When I resigned as an editor of this book, because of concerns about the content of some chapters, I withdrew my contributions, and decided to publish them on my web site instead.